 Kerf cutting works very well, but the grooves will be visible on the backside, so the panel is usually covered with veneer or another surface layer.

-Kerf cutting works particularly well on standard construction plywood, but results depend on the panel’s quality and veneer layers.
+Kerf cutting works particularly well on standard construction plywood, but the results depend on the panel’s quality and the number of veneer layers.
 Higher-grade panels usually bend more predictably because the veneers are more uniform.
 If you’re not familiar with plywood grading systems, this guide on how plywood grades affect strength, appearance, and durability explains what to look for when buying panels.

 Method 2: Laminating Thin Plywood Layers